MicroBlocksCN/smallvm/README.md

 ## MicroBlocks IDE ##

-The MicroBlocks IDE is written in GP Blocks.
+The MicroBlocks IDE is written in [GP Blocks](https://gpblocks.org).
 You'd find source code for the IDE is in the ide and the gp libraries and build scripts in the the gp folder.

 ## Status ##

 Although MicroBlocks is currently "alpha", it is stable and has been used by hundreds of people, many of them complete beginners.
 The "alpha" status is because MicroBlocks is still evolving.
-If you are writing documentation, plan to update it to track changes to the libraries, blocks, and UI.
+If you are writing documentation, you should to update it to track changes to the libraries, blocks, and UI.

 We hope to enter "beta" by late 2019 or early 2020.